kvarak/dnd/docs/_Rules/skills.md

     </details>
     <details>
       <summary>Know Fungi</summary>
       You can identify the name of genera and species of fungi on sight, and know when and where to search for edible or poisonous mushrooms in a wild environment.
-This grants Expertise on Foraging checks during appropriate seasons and terrains.
+This grants <b>Expertise</b> on Foraging checks during appropriate seasons and terrains.
     </details>
   </details>

   <details>
-    <summary>One with Nature (trait)</summary>
+    <summary>One with Nature (<b>trait</b>)</summary>
     Listening to what nature has to say allows you to draw upon its wisdom.
 Gain +1 Wisdom.
   </details>